tagattie/FreeBSD-Zed/README.md

-# FreeBSD-Zed
-Zed port for FreeBSD
+# Zed port for FreeBSD

+---

+This repository contains an experimental port of Zed for FreeBSD.